-In order to connect to the back-end API system, Prancer can leverage secrets from different sources when required.
+In order to connect to a back-end API system, Prancer can leverage secrets from different sources when required.

 Providing secrets to Prancer

 There are multiple ways of providing secrets to Prancer.
-Here is the ordering which Prancer Validation Framewrok searches for the secrets:
+Here is the ordering which Prancer Validation Framework searches for secrets:

 - Secrets in the configuration file